 A PSRS/PEERS retiree cannot enter into any agreement, written or unwritten, for future employment in any capacity by a PSRS/PEERS-covered employer until after they have received their first benefit payment.

 Jane is a PSRS retiree.
 If Jane retires July 1, she can begin working in a certificated position such as a part-time teacher on August 1 for a PSRS/PEERS-covered employer up to the applicable hourly and salary limits, and continue receiving monthly retirement benefits.
-She cannot sign a contract or enter into any agreement for employment or work in any capacity (including teaching summer school, working in Critical Shortage Employment, and possibly volunteering until August 1.
+She cannot sign a contract or enter into any agreement for employment or work in any capacity (including teaching summer school or working in Critical Shortage Employment) until August 1.

 Gus is a PEERS retiree.
-If Gus retires January 1, he can begin working in a non-certificated position such as a bus driver, on February 1 for a PSRS/PEERS-covered employer up to the applicable salary limit, and continue receiving monthly retirement benefits.
-He cannot sign a contract or enter into any agreement for employment or work in any capacity (including working in Critical Shortage Employment, until August 1.
+If Gus retires January 1, he can begin working in a non-certificated position such as a bus driver, on February 1 for a PSRS/PEERS-covered employer up to the applicable hourly limit, and continue receiving monthly retirement benefits.
+He cannot sign a contract or enter into any agreement for employment or work in any capacity (including working in Critical Shortage Employment) until February 1.